 In Boston, depending on where you want to go, you can either take the MBTA Ferry to Charlestown, Hingham or Hull, or the Boston Harbor Cruises boats to Salem, Provincetown, and more.

 In either case, plan on bringing your bike!
 While the Boston Harbor Cruises each have their own requirements (check their website), you can take your bike on any MBTA ferry any time.

 Bikes on the Commuter Rail

 Live a little farther out, but want wheels when you come downtown?
+Or looking for a weekend ride away from the city?
 Like the T, bikes are allowed on the Commuter Rail except during rush hour.
 Look for the bike symbol on the commuter rail timetables.